jouterleys/MarkerlessCP/README.md

 ## IK

-Since data from the markerbased were modeled using full 6DOF, I was interested in trying an IK model using Visual3D to best match the model in Theia.
+Since data from the markerbased were originally modeled using full 6DOF, I was interested in trying an IK model in Visual3D to best match the Theia IK.
 3DOF Hip, 3DOF knee, and 6DOF ankle.

 ### Right Side